Best Litter Box Accessories That Actually Make Cleaning Easier

 Larger mats tend to work better, especially if your cat jumps out of the box instead of stepping out slowly.
 Double-layer mats can trap litter underneath the surface, while textured mats help knock it off your cat’s paws.

-If you want to reduce tracking right away, this is a good example of a double-layer litter mat that catches and traps loose litter.
+If you want to reduce tracking right away, this kind of double-layer litter mat is a good example of a setup that catches and traps loose litter.

 cat litter mat double layer honeycomb design trapping litter from paws